Get Thread Tapping Straight

 Conceptually, threading a hole is easy.
 Just drill the right size hole, then put the tap end in the hole and start twisting.
 But what if the tap does not enter the hole straight?
 What if you need to tap a hole right to the bottom?
 What if the tap binds in the hole?

-There is a lot written and a lot on video about thread tapping, so I’ll skip the details.
+There is a lot written and a lot on video about thread tapping, so I will skip the details.
 However, I will review just a couple things that help to get it right.

 1. Drill the right size hole.
 Pick the bolt you want, which determines the tap, then select the drill to match.
-It’s worth buying the right drill for the tap you want.
-(I found a cool app for my phone “Tap And Drill Chart Calculator“)
+It is worth buying the right drill for the tap you want.
+(I found a cool app for my phone “Tap And Drill Chart Calculator” but it seems to have disappeared from the app store now.)

 2. Use some sort of lubrication while tapping.
 Tap Magic, or any other machining oil.
-I’ve even used motor oil in a pinch.
+I have even used motor oil in a pinch.

 3. Start carefully.
 Make sure things align, then do your best to make things stay that way.

 4. Break the chips.
-This can be a point of discussion, but while the tap is continuously moving it’s not necessary to stop to break chips, but if you stop motion, then you should break chips occasionally.
-You’ll see that in the videos below.
+This can be a point of discussion, but while the tap is continuously moving it is not necessary to stop to break chips, but if you stop motion, then you should break chips occasionally.
+You will see that in the videos below.

-5. When tapping blind holes particularly, it’s good to back the tap partially out to remove chips.
-DON’T take the tap out completely, because it’s tricky to find the right threads to put it back exactly.
+5. When tapping blind holes particularly, it is good to back the tap partially out to remove chips.
+DON’T take the tap out completely, because it is tricky to find the right threads to put it back exactly.
 Turn it mostly out, and blow away the chips you can.

 Thread Tapping Tools